Alexandrov geometry: foundations: Linear dimension

-One could modify the definition of linear dimension by taking an arbitrary $n$-dimensional Banach space instead of the Euclidean $n$-space.
-Such a definition makes more sense for general metric spaces.
-This dimension is additive with respect to the direct product (that is, we always have equality in \ref{eq:inverse-product-axiom}).

-For Alexandrov spaces (either CBB or CAT) this modification is equivalent to the definition we use in this book.
+One can extend the definition to arbitrary metric spaces.
+To do this one should modify the definition of tangent space and take an arbitrary $n$-dimensional Banach space instead of the Euclidean $n$-space.
+For Alexandrov spaces (either $\Alex{}$ or $\CAT{}$) this modification is equivalent to our definition.